git-onepixel/eslint-config-react-recommend/README.md

 Integrating eslint into webpack can automatically check code format when executing `npm run dev` or `npm run build`.

-You need to install the loader `eslint-loader` and configure it in webpack as follows:
+You need to install the loader `eslint-loader` and configure it in webpack as below.

 ```javascript
 module: {